-The school endeavours to create an environment where all children appreciate the need to behave appropriately at all times.
-However, from time to time it is necessary to reinforce this using a series of clearly explained warnings, consequences and sanctions.
+The school endeavours to create an environment in which all children appreciate the need to behave appropriately at all times.
+However, occasionally it might be necessary to reinforce good behaviour using a series of clearly explained warnings, consequences and sanctions.
 Behaviour management should not disrupt the flow of lessons.
 Recurrent and serious behaviour incidents must be logged on CPOMS.